The plan-execute pattern

 fn started(&must self, node: NodeId) { … }

-// Indicates that the task corresponding to the node has completed.
+// Indicates that the task corresponding to the node has been completed.

 // Returns the next action to take.